skdunnigan/skdunnigan/README.md

 ### Teaching

+I desire to make programming less intimidating for beginners and to help people them with their R-programming and data science workflows, especially beginners!
+My favorite things to teach are data visualizations.
+See some of my teaching experience below:

 - 2022
    - Data Visualization: a workshop I created and led on 2022 January 27-28 as part of a series of R workshops sponsored by the Gulf and Florida National Estuarine Research Reserves (NERRs).
 Materials at [`2022-01_data-viz-workshop`](https://github.com/skdunnigan/2022-01_data-viz-workshop)
 - 2021